Tarsha Whitmore Slays In A Skintight Black Mini Dress For Latest Update

 The Australian beauty posed in an unfurnished room for the tantalizing snap, the earth-toned tiles and angled, white walls giving prominence to her curvaceous assets.
 She was standing with her feet wide apart, giving off nonchalant vibes as she seemingly glanced to the side and into the distance.
 Stylish black sunglasses concealed what was undoubtedly a piercing gaze, their reflective lenses teasing a glimpse of the view before her eyes.
 Her plump lips were slightly parted in a sultry expression, increasing her appeal.
 Tarsha put one leg forward and bent her knee, showing off her strong, curvy thighs.
 She leaned her forearm against her cocked hip, calling even more attention to her hourglass shape.

 The sizzling blonde looked effortlessly chic in the bodycon-fit dress, which hemmed at the upper-thigh, exposing her lean legs.
 The ribbed number emphasized her taut waistline and appeared to feature underwire cups that offered definition to her perky chest.
+The dress included a jewel neckline that only showed her supple neck, completely covering her décolletage.
 The sleeveless design gave fans a peek at her slender arms and shoulders, flaunting her perfect, honeyed tan.

 Tarsha slipped on white sneakers for comfort, which were adorned with metallic silver details that added glitz to her street-casual atire.
 She accessorized with a sleek crocodile-print purse, which she wore around her shoulder.
 The fashionable look was complete with a discreet, skin-toned manicure and a shiny ring on each hand.
 Her hairstyle was also on point, as Tarsha wore her golden tresses into a messy updo, leaving a few rebel tendrils to frame her face.